Black desk with a raised shelf holding a lamp and glasses, small items stored underneath, and a mug on the desktop

 02. Raising the screen: what ergonomics says

 The first job of a desk shelf is to lift the screen.
-That is not a comfort detail.
-The height of the screen decides the angle of your neck for hours at a time.
+Its height affects the angle of the gaze and neck, but the right setting is personal.

-The reference is simple: the top of the screen at or just below eye level.
-A study in Ergonomics (Jaschinski et al., 1998) found that people free to position their own screen naturally preferred a slightly downward gaze, between 0 and 16 degrees, at a distance of 60 to 100 cm.
-A raised screen reproduces that position: the gaze drops a little, and the neck stays close to neutral.
+A study in Ergonomics (Jaschinski et al., 1998) found that people free to position their own screen preferred a slightly downward gaze, between 0 and 16 degrees, at a distance of 60 to 100 cm.
+The differences between participants were substantial.
+A shelf can bring the screen closer to that range if its height and distance suit the person using it.

 The raised-laptop trap

 On a laptop, the screen and keyboard are joined.
 Raising the laptop therefore raises the keyboard too, and your hands with it.
-The shelf works as intended only with a separate keyboard on the desktop, underneath: the screen goes up, the hands stay at desk height.
+To adjust the screen without raising your hands, use a separate keyboard on the desktop underneath.

 03. Clearing the surface beneath the screen

-The second job is quieter: the space you get back underneath.
+The second function is the space recovered underneath.
 What used to scatter around the screen finds a place under the shelf, out of the foreground but within reach.
 The keyboard slides there when it is idle.
-A notebook, a mouse, a small tray sit there without crowding the work zone.
+A notebook, a mouse, or a small tray can sit there without crowding the work zone.

 04. Thinking in tiers